avanturist322/awesome-memory-vla/README.md

 Since most VLAs are based on Visual-Language Models (VLMs), we also included a section on VLMs with memory.

+TODOs:
+- [ ] Separate navigation and manipulation models with memory

 -----
 Contributions are welcome.
 Submit a [PR](https://github.com/avanturist322/awesome-memory-vla/pulls) with relevant papers or resources you consider significant.
 ```